Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/2-the-data-science-method/_index.md

 **Data Collection and Preparation**: This stage involves gathering the necessary data from various sources and preparing it for analysis.
 Data collection can range from extracting information from databases and APIs to scraping web pages.
 Once collected, the data often requires cleaning and preprocessing to handle missing values, outliers, and other inconsistencies that could skew the analysis.

 **Exploratory Data Analysis (EDA)**: Before diving into complex modeling, it's essential to perform an exploratory analysis to understand the data's characteristics.
-EDA involves visualizing the data, summarizing its main attributes, and identifying patterns or anomalies.
+EDA involves visualizing the data, summarising its main attributes, and identifying patterns or anomalies.
 This step is crucial for generating hypotheses and deciding on the appropriate analytical techniques.

 **Modeling**: With insights from EDA, the next step is to develop predictive models or algorithms that address the defined problem.
 This involves selecting the right modeling techniques (e.g., regression, classification, clustering) and tuning parameters to improve performance.
 Modeling is an iterative process, often requiring multiple rounds of experimentation to find the most effective solution.